-The form, tenor, and total amount of private investment incorporated into a project is negotiated at arm's length between the applicant or borrower and the parties involved in delivering the project.
-Private investment may be incorporated initially or over the life of a project or joint venture.
+Private investment must exceed 20 percent of total project costs, but the form, tenor, and total amount of private investment incorporated into a project is negotiated at arm's length between the applicant or borrower and the parties involved in delivering the project.
+Private investment may be incorporated initially or over the life of a project or joint venture.1 sources.
+Furthermore, as part of its creditworthiness review, the Bureau reserves the right to require applicants to make additional equity contributions as part of a project's plan of finance to reduce the Bureau's risk exposure and protect the Federal interest.